Free 24/7 Mental Health Hotline Available

 • What is your name?
 Callers can remain anonymous.

 • What specific issues or symptoms are you experiencing?
-This helps the professionals at the emotional support line understand your current challenges and tailor their support accordingly.
+This helps the professionals on the emotional support line understand your current challenges and tailor their support accordingly.

 • Have you had any recent changes in mood or behavior?
 This question aims to identify any shifts in your emotional state that may require urgent attention.